Sasaki structures on general contact manifolds: Introduction

-\mn To sum up: in this paper, we introduce a definition of an \emph{(almost) Sasakian manifold}, derived from a natural principle of homogeneity on the symplectic cover of a contact manifold.
-This belongs to the same family of defining geometrical concepts by means of homogeneity, like viewing contact manifolds as homogeneous symplectic structures or, more generally, Jacobi structures as homogeneous Poisson structures.
-The new class of (almost) Sasakian manifolds has much better categorical properties and allows for defining \emph{Sasakian products}, a canonical association of a Sasakian manifold to a given pair of Sasakian manifolds.
-We illustrate our framework with a topologically nontrivial example associated with the M\"obius band.
+\mn Summarizing, in this paper we introduce the notion of a \emph{generalized Sasakian manifold}, derived from the principle of homogeneity of a K\"ahler structure on the symplectic cover of a contact manifold $(M,C)$.
+This fits into the broader philosophy of describing geometric structures via homogeneity, in the same spirit as viewing contact structures as homogeneous symplectic structures and Jacobi structures as homogeneous Poisson structures.
+The resulting category of generalized Sasakian manifolds has good functorial and product properties, leading in particular to a natural notion of a \emph{Sasakian product}.
+We illustrate the theory with examples ranging from classical Sasakian manifolds to a genuinely nontrivial example related to the M\"obius band.